JamesSkemp/words/content/post/netflix-shipping-for-madison-wi-year-3-part-1.md

 +++
 title = "Netflix shipping, for Madison WI - Year 3 (Part 1)"
-summary = "Part one, of year 3, of my time with Netflix." draft = false comments = true date = "2008-09-26T21:19:00-05:00"
+description = "Part one, of year 3, of my time with Netflix." draft = false comments = true date = "2008-09-26T21:19:00-05:00"